clementfarabet/nnfunc/README.md

 of the underlying nn module is still relied on for caching (every function returned by nnfunc is a closure relying on an instantiated nn module).

-## TODO

-* auto-type: type of underlying module should be automatlly set at runtime, given input type

 ## API

 ### Expose packages